Obstetrician Gynecologist

 When you tell people what you do, do you they often start hounding you for free medical advice?
 Does this irritate you, or does it just come with the territory?

-Asked by stephanie over 11 years ago
+Asked by stephanie almost 12 years ago

 I find this is true of most professions- when you meet a lawyer or an electrician or a physical therapist, people liine up with questions.
 It's pretty common and not a big deal at all.
 Actually, most people have their own ObGyn already, and find the topic too personal to discuss in a social situation.